Why some heaps support constant-amortized-time decrease-key operations, and others do not: Acknowledgments

 \section{Acknowledgments}

 The idea behind this work came to me while listening to Robert E.~Tarjan give a talk entitled \emph{Rank-Pairing Heaps} at the 4th Bertinoro Workshop on Algorithms and Data Structures (ADS) in 2009.
 I would like to thank the organizers of the workshop, Andrew V. Goldberg, Giuseppe F. Italiano, Valerie King, and Robert E. Tarjan for inviting me and creating an incredible forum for data structures research.
 I would also recognize the contribution of the late Mihai P\v{a}tra\c{s}cu for some conversations we had at ADS 2009, sitting in the shadow of the Colonna delle Anelle, about the possibility of a bound of the type presented here.
-Mark Yagnatisky helpfully read through parts of this paper and picked up at least one algebra typo.
+Mark Yagnatisky and several anonymous reviewers read earlier versions this paper and pointed out a number of minor bugs.
 Finally I would like to thank my doctoral advisor, Michael L.~Fredman.
-He had me read his then-new lower bound for my qualifying exam in 1999; without intimate knowledge and understanding of that lower bound, this one would not be possible.
+He had me read his then-new lower bound for my qualifying exam in 1999; without intimate knowledge and understanding of that lower bound, this one would not be possible. \end{fullonly}